Analyzing biosignals using the R freeware (open source) tool: Importing data

 The first thing we want to do is to get our data into the workspace.
 R can access various databases directly but the most typical situation is where we have, say, EMG data exported on a text format.
 We use R as console program, so the command for reading a simple ASCI table of data from a file into variable \verb|M| using the \verb|read.table()| function is:

 where the first argument contains the path to your data file.
 If the columns are separated for instance by \verb|";"| (instead of space) we have to add to the arguments \verb|sep = ";"|.
-Note also that the assignment operator in R is an arrow \verb|<-| and not \verb|=|.
+Note also that the general assignment operator in R is an arrow \verb|<-| and not \verb|=| (which has a more restricted use in R).
 We have assumed that the data table had no header.
 In this case column names can added by the command,

 if there are $N$ columns.
 You can then refer, for instance, to the first column as \verb|M$colName1|.
 The other way to extract the first column is as \verb|M[,1]|.
 One can inspect the content of the table read into \verb|M| by the command \verb|edit(M)|.
 Finally you can quit R by the command \verb|q()|.
 Instead of typing and running the commands at the console in a sequence, you can collect them in a script file (an ordinary text file) with the extension R, named say \verb|myScript.R|, and run it by the command \verb|source("C:/.../myScript.R")| where the argument contains the path to your script file.